Do you want to move WordPress from a local server to a live site?

 Building your WordPress blog on a local server is a safe way to test changes on your website without affecting visitors.

-When you’re finished perfecting your website, the next step is to move to from your local server to a live site.
+When you have finished perfecting your website, the next step is to move from your local server to a live site.

-Let’s show you two different ways you can move your site from a local server to a live site.
+Let’s show you two ways to move your site from a local server to a live site.

 The first method uses a WordPress migration plugin and is recommended for beginners.